ibm-cloud-docs/vmwaresolutions/vcenter/vc_orderinginstance.md

 | 2 IOPS/GB | This option is designed for most general-purpose workloads.
 Example applications include: hosting small databases, backing up web applications, or virtual machine disk images for a hypervisor. |
 | 4 IOPS/GB | This option is designed for higher-intensity workloads that have a high percentage of active data at a time.
 Example applications include: transactional databases. |
 | 10 IOPS/GB | This option is designed for the most demanding workload types, such as analytics.
 Example applications include: high-transaction databases and other performance-sensitive databases.
 This performance level is limited to a maximum capacity of 4 TB per file share. |
-{: caption="Table 5.
+{: caption="Table 7.
 NFS performance level options" caption-side="top"}

-### Local disks
+### Local Disks (NSX-V SAP-certified only)
 {: #vc_orderinginstance-local-disks}

 The local disks option is available for the **SAP-certified** Quad Intel Xeon E7-8890 v4 processor Bare Metal configuration only.

 Specify the following options:
 * **Local Disk Count**: Select the number of disks that you want to add.
 * **Local Disk type**: Select an option for the disk type that you need.